bbauska/JS-Basics-Unlock/README.md

     storage solutions like IndexedDB.

--   Graceful Degradation: Ensure your application can degrade gracefully if \' localStorage\* is unavailable or full, maintaining at least basic functionality.
+-   Graceful Degradation: Ensure your application can degrade gracefully if &#39; localStorage&#42; is unavailable or full, maintaining at least basic functionality.

 By following these practices and examples, you can leverage localStorage